Elkhunder/MM-Scripts/ReadMe.md

   - **Description**: Indicates that a file containing the list of computer names should be used instead of specifying them directly.
 Prompts the user to select a file if this switch is used.
 When this switch is used, the `ComputerName` parameter is bypassed.
   - **Type**: [`Switch`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-7.4#switch-parameters) - A Boolean flag that is either true when specified or false when omitted.

+- **Sound**
+  - **Description**: The `Sound` parameter specifies the type of sounds to be used for the toast notification.
+It is a mandatory parameter and must be one of the predefined sound types listed in the ValidateSet attribute.
+This restriction ensures that only valid sound types are assigned to the parameter, helping to prevent errors and maintain consistency.
+  - **Default Value**: `'Default'`

 - **IntervalSeconds**
   - **Description**: Specifies the interval, in seconds, between each status check for the computers.
 This parameter is optional, with a default value of 30 seconds.
   - **Type**: [`int`](https://learn.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-04?view=powershell-7.4#423-integer) - An integer representing the number of seconds between checks.